 The Faculty of Law at Bond University has strong links with Canada.
-Canadians can enrol in the Juris Doctor program and complete this within two years of full-time study.
-Canadian students can elect to complete a specialisation in Canadian Law and Practice by completing the Canadian electives on offer.
-These include Canadian Criminal Law, Foundations of Canadian Law, Canadian Constitutional Law and Canadian Administrative Law.
+Canadians can enrol in the Juris Doctor program and complete this within two years of full-time study (6 semesters).
+Canadian students can elect to complete a specialisation in Canadian Law and Practice by completing the Canadian electives on offer which include Canadian Criminal Law, Foundations of Canadian Law, Canadian Constitutional Law and Canadian Administrative Law.
 In addition, students receive a complimentary online course offered each semester on Canadian Professional Responsibility.

 Students are supported throughout their degree by dedicated academics and an active Canadian Law Students' Association.

 For more information on the Bond Law Canadian program can be found here.

 - Small class sizes creating a personalised learning environment

 - An embedded Integrated Skills and Professionalism Program

 - Opportunities to gain practical experience while studying

 - An outstanding Mooting Program to further develop your legal skills

 The Juris Doctor prepares students for a career as a legal professional, both within Australia and overseas.
 It is an alternative to the Bachelor of Laws for students who have completed an undergraduate degree in any discipline.
 The Juris Doctor provides students with a thorough grounding in essential areas of substantive law and access to a wide choice of law elective subjects, including the option of completing a specialisation.
 Show more